BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * Flow fields
 * Ordinal - a direction based on traditional compass ordinals: N, NE, E, SE, S, SW, W, NW.
 Used for neighbour discovery of Sectors/field cells

-# Process
+# Design/Process

-To generate a navigation Flowfield the game world is divided into Sectors indexed by `(column, row)` and each Sector has 3 layers of data.
+To generate a navigation Flowfield the game world is divided into Sectors indexed by `(column, row)` and each Sector has 3 layers of data: `[CostFields, IntegrationFields, Flowfields]`.
 Each layer aids the next in building out a path.

 ## Sector